Lumbini On Trial: The Untold Story

 between Rampurva and Vaishali (see map).
 98 V. A. Smith noted

 that Xuanzang ‘expressly states that Vaishali lay on the road from Pataliputra

 India should now reclaim her greatest son, Siddhartha Gautama (at present, he’s Nepalese).
-Unfortunately, despite the worldwide prestige – not to mention the revenue – which this tremendous prize would bestow, I am quite certain that India will reject it as a poisoned chalice.
+Unfortunately, despite the worldwide prestige – not to mention the revenue – which this tremendous prize would bestow, I am quite certain that it will be rejected as a poisoned chalice.
 Hindu India doesn’t want the Buddha back.
-The Brahmins (who control India) fought caste-free Buddhism for centuries – often ruthlessly and bitterly - before its final downfall in India, and they’re not about to welcome its return, as the ongoing struggle for the control of Bodh Gaya grimly demonstrates ( Brahmin Mahants still retain executive control over this, Buddhism’s most sacred site).
+The Brahmins (who control India) fought caste-free Buddhism for centuries – often ruthlessly and bitterly - before its final downfall there, and they’re certainly not about to welcome its return, as the ongoing struggle for Bodh Gaya grimly demonstrates (shamefully, Hindus still retain executive control over Buddhism’s most sacred site).
 And what, too, about Kabir?
-He is generally considered to be the greatest Indian religious figure for a thousand years, and since everybody appears to want a piece of him – Sikhs, Muslims, and Hindus alike – then they’re not going to welcome the proposal that he deliberately chose to die at the site of the Buddha’s home town either.
+He is generally considered to be the greatest Indian religious figure for a thousand years, and since everybody seems to want a piece of him – Sikhs, Muslims, and Hindus alike – then they’re not going to welcome the proposal that he deliberately chose to die at the former site of the Buddha’s home town either.
 And what effect might this tremendous homecoming have on all those feisty Buddhist Dalits, or on all those modern young Indians who know that Buddhism is now ‘cool’, and is much admired throughout the West?
-Small wonder then that there would now appear to be an Indian conspiracy of silence upon these findings, and that everyone is still trying to proceed as before, ‘wrapt in the old miasmal mist’.
+Small wonder then that there would appear to be an Indian conspiracy of silence upon these findings, and that everyone is still proceeding precisely as before, ‘wrapt in the old miasmal mist’.